top of page

 1787 Painting Action_off_Mud_Fort_in_the_River_Delaware

-Archaeology at Fort Mifflin, a community-based University of Pennsylvania project directed by the team at Eternal Soldier in collaboration with the Weitzman School of Design and the Penn Museum Center for the Analysis of Archaeological Materials (CAAM), investigates the Revolutionary War fort described as "the most under-investigated, under-appreciated, forsaken site in our nation’s military history”: Fort Mifflin in Philadelphia.
+Archaeology at Fort Mifflin is a community-based University of Pennsylvania research project directed by Eternal Soldier in collaboration with the Weitzman School of Design and the Penn Museum Center for the Analysis of Archaeological Materials (CAAM).
+The project investigates the fort described as "the most under-investigated, under-appreciated, forsaken site in our nation’s military history”: Fort Mifflin in Philadelphia.

 Veterans Design Workshop

-Veterans in Design Workshop discussion with Eternal Soldier
+Veterans in Design Workshop discussion with Eternal Soldier Exec Director Kimberly Max Brown, PhD

 Video - Geophysics of underground remains at Fort Mifflin

-Fort Mifflin likely experienced the greatest artillery bombardment of the American Revolution.
+Fort Mifflin arguably experienced the greatest artillery bombardment of the American Revolution.
 In later periods, it served as a military prison and as an artillery depot.
 To deliver greater detail about food and medicine, the project researches archaeobotanical remains---seeds, pollen, charcoal, etc.---that help us identify which plant taxa were present at the fort.
 Additionally, we investigate the archaeological connections to Fort Mifflin’s Revolutionary War sister site, Fort Mercer, located at Red Bank Battlefield and visible across the Delaware in National Park, New Jersey.
 Our design also emphasizes pressing questions of site conservation and preservation.

 Come ready to get dirty.